-For the financial year 2022 the tax audit is currently conducted by Grant Thornton in accordance with Article 65A of Law 4174/2013.
+For the financial year 2022 the tax audit has been performed by Grant Thornton and the Company has obtained an unqualified "Tax Compliance Report".
+For the financial year 2023 the tax audit is currently conducted by Grant Thornton.
 Management does not expect that any significant tax liabilities will result after the completion of the tax audit other than those recognized and presented in the financial statements.

-5.28.
-OBLIGATIONS FOR BENEFITS TO EMPLOYEES
+5.29.
+OBLIGATIONS FOR BENEFITS TO EMPLOYEES AND OTHER PROVISIONS